Supportive, Comprehensive Care for Women with Reproductive System Cancers

 Hereditary Cancer Clinic

 The genetic counselors in our hereditary cancer clinic work with you if your family history puts you at increased risk of developing ovarian cancer.
-We also screen for the presence of genes, including BRCA1 and/or BRCA2, that may increase your risk of of developing ovarian cancer.
+We also test for the presence of inherited mutations in BRCA1/BRCA2 and Lynch syndrome genes that may increase your risk of developing ovarian or uterine cancer.

 We schedule your appointments quickly, coordinate your schedule with your care team, and work with you to develop the best treatment plan.